Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture_OLAP.md

 ### 3.1 dim_esg_component

+**Purpose:** The master ESG taxonomy dimension.
+One row per subcomponent — the leaf node of the ESG hierarchy.
+Category and component names are denormalized into every row so dashboards and selectors never need to join upward.
+Materiality defaults (what to measure) and platform EPIS weight defaults (how to weight impact / financial / compliance) are embedded, giving the context-resolution engine everything it needs in a single lookup.
+A component-only row (no subcomponent) has `subcomponent_id IS NULL` and is used when an initiative targets the component level rather than a specific subcomponent.

 Flattens the 3-level ESG hierarchy (category → component → subcomponent) plus materiality defaults and platform EPIS weight defaults into a single row per subcomponent.
 A component-only row has `subcomponent_id IS NULL`.

 ```sql